pkgxdev/pkgx/README.md

 >
 > Then when you do deploy you may as well install those deps with tea.
 >
-> Frankly, tea is properly versioned unlike system packagers, so with tea your
+> Frankly, tea is properly versioned (unlike system packagers) so with tea your
 > deployments actually remain *more* stable.
 > </details>